bassosimone/xv6sh/README.md

 ## Command Line Flags

-The `-x` command line argument turns verbose mode on.
+The `-x` command line flag prints each command before it's executed.

 The `--stage STAGE` flag stops processing at the given `STAGE` and shows internal data structures.